-The theories, principles, and concepts underlying financial statements: measurement and presentation of enterprise resources, equities, and income in accordance with generally accepted accounting principles; consideration of price level problems.
+The theories, principles, and concepts underlying financial statements; measurement and presentation of enterprise resources, equities, and income in accordance with generally accepted accounting principles; consideration of price level problems.

 211. Advanced Accounting (3)

 Prerequisite: Business Administration 210.

 Principles and concepts as related to the measurement, determination, and presentation of resources, equities, and income of parent and affiliated companies; concepts of fund accounting; specialized reporting for partnership formation, income distribution, and liquidation.

 212. Income Tax Accounting (3)

 Prerequisite: Business Administration 200.
 Provisions of the federal tax law, including preparation of returns for individuals, partnerships, corporations, estates, trusts; procedures for reporting deficiency assessments, refunds, and other administrative practices.

 213. Auditing (3)

 Prerequisite: Business Administration 211.

 Critical analysis of the application of auditing principles in verification of financial statements; review of AICPA and SEC bulletins and regulations; consideration of professional ethics, audit standards, procedures, sampling techniques, and report writing; trends and developments in auditing profession.
 214. Seminar in Accounting Information Systems (3) Prerequisites: Business Administration 202B and 208.
 Systems design and related controls.
 Emphasis on mathematics, statistics, and computers in planning and reporting.
 219. Seminar in Accounting Theory (3) Prerequisite: Business Administration 211.
 Historical development of accounting principles and theory; problems in valuation, income determination, and statement presentation.
 220. Legal Aspects of Labor-Management Relations (3) Legal aspects of union organizational activities, representation proceedings, unfair labor practices, collective bargaining and contracts, grievances and arbitration, strikes, picketing, boycotts and injunctions.
 221. Insurance Principles and Practices (3) Nature and extent of personal, business, and social risk.
 Risk handling techniques; insurance principles and practices; basic contracts analysis; insurance underwriting and rating; insurance problems and trends; personal and business risk management.
-222. Principles of Real Estate (3) Functions and regulation of the real estate market, real estate finance, property management, real estate appraisal theory, specialized properties, urban development, and contemporary real estate problems.
 223. Seminar in Business Finance (3) Prerequisite: Business Administration 205.

 Application of principles of finance to current problems in financial management, with emphasis on planning and development of tools for use in decision making.
 Consideration of case materials, study of the literature, and development of individual student reports.

+224. Seminar in Investments (3)

+Prerequisite: Business Administration 205.

+Examination of firms from an investment point of view; historical and current developments affecting investment values; sources of information; techniques of analysis; measurement of risks, returns, and investment values.
 225. Seminar in Insurance (3) Prerequisite: Business Administration 221.
 Risk management in effective business operations.
 Programing of personal and business risk problems.
 Insurance institutions.
-226. Seminar in Real Estate (3) Prerequisite: Business Administration 222.
-Current problems in real property.
-Regional land use planning.
-228. Seminar in International Finance (3) Prerequisite: Business Administration 205.
+228. Seminar in International Business Finance (3) Prerequisite: Business Administration 205.
 International finance applied to the business firm.
 229. Seminar in Financial Markets (3) Prerequisite: Business Administration 205.

 Analysis of money and capital markets.
 Emphasis on factors of influence and sources and uses of data.
 Survey of literature in the field.
 230. Production and Operations Management (3) Prerequisite: Business Administration 202B.

 Theory, concepts and decision analysis related to effective utilization of major factors of production in manufacturing and service industries.
 Utilizes the system approach to achieve unification of the production elements in terms of both analysis and synthesis.
-Not open to students who have credit for a basic course in pro- 231.
-Advanced Methods Engineering and Work Measurement (3) Prerequisite: Business Administration 230.
+Not open to students who have credit for a basic course in production management.
+231. Advanced Methods Engineering and Work Measurement (3) Prerequisite: Business Administration 230.

 Analysis and solution of plant management problems using multiple operation analysis and advanced work measurement techniques (M.T.M., Work Factor System, and others).
 Relation of production to other functions.

-232. Quality Control (3) Prerequisite: Business Administration 230.
+232. Quality Control (3)

+Prerequisite: Business Administration 230.